WOWO Penny Pitch Created by rwrecker on 10/18/2013 8:03:40 AM

-Are you a non-profit organization in the Fort Wayne region?
+Are you a non-profit organization in the Fort Wayne / Allen County region?
 WOWO Radio wants to hear from you!
-We're looking for our next Penny Pitch charity and want to raise money for your organization.
+Next year we'll be looking for our next Penny Pitch charity and want to raise money for your organization.
 There's no form to fill out, just tell us about your organization and make sure to include:

 -=- Official Organization name and address